KFC dedicates China restaurant to memory of Communist hero

 BEIJING — Fast-food chain KFC is memorializing a popular Chinese Communist hero with restaurant decor extolling his deeds, in a rare matching of an iconic American brand with Communist propaganda.

-The official Xinhua News Agency said the company launched its first “Lei Feng Spirit” restaurant in Lei’s home province of Hunan on Tuesday, the official remembrance day for the soldier who died in 1962 at the age of 21.
+The official Xinhua News Agency said the company launched its first “Lei Feng Spirit” restaurant in Lei’s home province of Hunan on Sunday, ahead of Tuesday’s official remembrance day for the soldier who died in 1962 at the age of 21.

 “Lei Feng has been the role model for generations of Chinese.
 As the KFC (outlet) in his hometown, we will spare no effort to promote his spirit,” He Min, general manager for KFC’s Hunan region, was quoted as saying by Xinhua.

-Note: This story has been corrected to show that tribute restaurant opened on Sunday instead of Tuesday.